Halle/Changelogs/_posts/2016-04-07-New-Changelog-Location.md

 ---
 Starting today, all OpenEars Platform changelogs will be found at the following location as a unified single changelog: [http://changelogs.politepix.com](http://changelogs.politepix.com)

 It is still possible (and advisable) to subscribe to either the RSS feed for this page ([http://changelogs.politepix.com/feed.xml](http://changelogs.politepix.com/feed.xml)) or the Twitter account which will mirror the feed: [@OpenEarsUpdates](http://www.twitter.com/OpenEarsUpdates).
+Please update your feeds since the old location will be phased out.
 Thanks!